Weekly Trader's Outlook

 Economic Data, Rates & the Fed:

-• Initial Jobless Claims: Increased to 219K from 214K in the prior week, and above the 217K expected.
-Continuing Claims increased 19K to 1.869M from last week.
+• Initial Jobless Claims: Decreased to 224K from 225K in the prior week, and below the 227K economists had expected.
+Continuing Claims decreased 25K to 1.856M from last week, and below the 1.888M economists had expected.

 Technical Take